 We review children's learning outcomes continuously using the assessment tool, 'Earwig' which is fully accessible for parents and carers to enable them to understand how their child is developing and progressing.
 English is assessed under 'Reading' and 'Writing' using the school's 'Academic framework'.
 The outcomes for these are from 'Development matters' and progress through the English curriculum (2014).

 However, this is not the only area of assessment.
-We value all areas of English including Communication and therefore create our own frameworks for each student as an individual based on their EHCP outcomes.
-These outcomes maybe from 'Cognition and learning' (Including basic English skills e.g. writing their own name, reading a menu) 'Sensory and physical development' (Including holding a writing implement, making gross motor marks in sensory materials) as well as 'Communication and Language' (Using PECs to make an exchange, learning single sounds, singing key vocabulary and will include targets from Speech and Language therapists, where appropriate).
+We value all areas of English including Communication and have our own frameworks for each student as an individual which are based on their EHCP outcomes.
+These outcomes cover the four areas of need from the SEN Code of Practice (2015) and include:

+'Cognition and learning' (Including basic English skills e.g. writing their own name, reading a menu)

+'Communication and Interaction' (Including holding a writing implement, making gross motor marks in sensory materials) 'Communication and Interaction' (Using PECs to make an exchange, learning single sounds, singing key vocabulary and will include targets from Speech and Language therapists, where appropriate).
 All areas are equally valuable and will hold different weight for different individuals.